MetaMask/action-require-additional-reviewer/README.md

 ### Testing and Linting

-Run `yarn test` to run the tests once.
-To run tests on file changes, run `yarn test:watch`.

 Run `yarn lint` to run the linter, or run `yarn lint:fix` to run the linter and fix any automatically fixable issues.

+This repository has no tests.

-### Release & Publishing
+### Releasing

-The project follows the same release process as the other libraries in the MetaMask organization.
+The project follows the same release process as the other GitHub Actions in the MetaMask organization.
 The GitHub Actions [`action-create-release-pr`](https://github.com/MetaMask/action-create-release-pr) and [`action-publish-release`](https://github.com/MetaMask/action-publish-release) are used to automate the release process; see those repositories for more information about how they work.

 1. Choose a release version.